The evolution of digital marketing has evolved considerably since the advent of the Internet, and it will continue to evolve in the future as well.

 As a result, the focus has shifted from keyword stuffing to creating high-quality content that provides value to users and is shareable on social media.

-In the early days of digital marketing, pay-per-click PPC advertising was the primary way businesses could get in front of customers online.
+In the early days of the evolution of digital marketing, pay-per-click PPC advertising was the primary way businesses could get in front of customers online.

 Businesses would bid on keywords that potential customers were searching for and then their ad would appear next to the search results.